White stork: Distribution and habitat

 The white stork breeds in greater numbers in areas with open grasslands, particularly grassy areas which are wet or periodically flooded, and less in areas with taller vegetation cover such as forest and shrubland.
 They make use of grasslands, wetlands, and farmland on the wintering grounds in Africa.
 White storks were probably aided by human activities during the Middle Ages as woodland was cleared and new pastures and farmland were created, and they were found across much of Europe, breeding as far north as Sweden.
-The population in Sweden is thought to have established in the 16th century after forests were cut down for agriculture.
-About 5000 pairs were estimated to breed in the 18th century which declined subsequently.
-The first accurate census in 1917 found 25 pairs and the last pair failed to breed around 1955.
+The population in Sweden is believed to have been established in the 16th century, following the clearing of forests for agricultural purposes.
+Approximately 5,000 pairs were estimated to breed in the 18th century, but this number subsequently declined.
+The first accurate census in 1917 found 25 pairs, and the last pair failed to breed around 1955.
 A similar pattern was seen in Denmark where the white stork appears to have become established in the 15th century when forests were being replaced by farmland and meadows, followed by a rapid population increase in the next centuries and then a rapid decline due mainly to modern, high-intensity agriculture in the last 200 years.
-The white stork has been a rare visitor to the British Isles, with about 20 birds seen in Britain every year, and prior to 2020 there were no records of nesting since a pair nested atop St Giles High Kirk in Edinburgh, Scotland in 1416.
+The white stork has been a rare visitor to the British Isles, with about 20 birds seen in Britain every year, and prior to 2020 there were no records of nesting since a pair nested atop St Giles High Kirk in Edinburgh, Scotland, in 1416.
 In 2020, a pair bred in the United Kingdom for the first time in over 600 years, as part of a re-introduction initiative in West Sussex called the White Stork Project.

 A decline in population began in the 19th century due to industrialisation and changes in agricultural methods.
 White storks no longer nest in many countries, and the current strongholds of the western population are in Portugal, Spain, Ukraine and Poland.
 In the Iberian Peninsula, populations are concentrated in the southwest, and have also declined due to agricultural practices.
 A study published in 2005 found that the Podhale region in the uplands of southern Poland had seen an influx of white storks, which first bred there in 1931 and have nested at progressively higher altitudes since, reaching 890 m (3000 ft) in 1999.
 The authors proposed that this was related to climate warming and the influx of other animals and plants to higher altitudes.
 White storks arriving in Poznań province (Greater Poland Voivodeship) in western Poland in spring to breed did so some 10 days earlier in the last twenty years of the 20th century than at the end of the 19th century.